LittleImprovementsCustom/LittleImprovementsCustom/CONTRIBUTING.md

             }
         ],

-        "storageFiles": ["storage/modules/honeyJar/textures/item/honey_bottle.png"],  // the file paths of the module's files in storage
+        "storageFiles": ["/textures/item/honey_bottle.png"],  // the paths of the module's files }
-        "packFiles": ["/assets/minecraft/textures/item/honey_bottle.png"]  // the file paths of the assets in a resource pack }
 ]
 ```